Ulysse Delsaux

-Ulysse Delsaux (born 22 September 1997 in Troyes) is a French professional racing driver who currently competes in the NASCAR Whelen Euro Series, driving the No. 10 Chevrolet Camaro for RDV Competition in both the EuroNASCAR PRO and the EuroNASCAR 2 class.
+Ulysse Delsaux (born 22 September 1997) is a French professional racing driver who currently competes in the NASCAR Whelen Euro Series, driving the No. 14 Ford Mustang for SpeedHouse Racing in the EuroNASCAR PRO class.
 He is a one-time champion in the Euro Series, having won the EuroNASCAR 2 championship in 2018.

 Racing career

 Delsaux made his kart racing debut in the Ile-De-France Minikart Championship at the age of nine, two years after his father Emmanuel gave him his first kart.
 Early in his career, he competed in the regional championships and won the regional title in 2011, allowing him to move to international championships before a crash forced Delsaux to stop competing in karting.

 In 2013, Delsaux switched to stock car racing and joined the NASCAR Whelen Euro Series Developmental program.
 He was given to opportunity to make his racing debut in a street stock race at Bowman-Gray Stadium.
 In 2014, he made his debut in the NASCAR Whelen Euro Series, signing a contract to compete in the Elite 2 class with RDV Competition.
 He finished 9th in the championship with a best finish of fourth in the second race at Umbria.

 Delsaux was transferred to the No. 3 team as the Elite 2 partner of Frédéric Gabillon for the 2015 season.
 He finished the season in 7th in the championship with 1 podium finish in the second race at Tours, two Top-5 finishes, and a total of 10 Top-10 finishes.
 In 2016, he made his K&N East debut for Precision Performance Motorsports during the season-opening round at New Smyrna.
 He qualified in 19th before finishing in 28th after he was involved in a crash on lap 50.
 He also moved up to the Elite 1 class on the same year, driving the No. 31 RDV Competition Ford Mustang for all twelve races of the season.
 He finished 9th in points with 6 Top-10 finishes.

 The next season, 2017, saw Delsaux move back to Elite 2 class to once again partner Gabillon in the No. 3 RDV Competition team.
 He scored an emotional first Euro Series career victory at Valencia, winning by 3.5 seconds over eventual championship winner Thomas Ferrando in the Sunday race.
 Afterward, Delsaux was joined by fellow drivers, spotters, and NASCAR officials to celebrate in the victory lane.
 Delsaux would finish the season in fourth, scoring a total of 1 win, 6 podiums, and 10 Top-10 finishes.